 - Build a team = Earn 3% – 6% of your downline’s sales

-First, she mentions that you need to be bonus qualified.
+In order to move up the ranks, you need to be bonus qualified.
 As I mentioned above, this means you need to sell (or buy) $300 in products each month in order to qualify for all payments and bonuses.

-Now you can start moving up the ranks.
-Here’s how you qualify for each one:
+Here’s how you qualify for each rank:

 - Sr. Stylist – $300 PV (personal volume) + 2 Stylists that are BQ (bonus qualified) + sell a minimum of $2000 GV (group volume) over the lifetime of the team + $1000 GV in that current month